 Recently I started using the padrons in recipes as well.
-One of our favorites is a balsamic onion and padron pizza.
+One of our favorites is a recipe for this Padrón Pepper Pizza which is made with balsamic onions, Padrón and salt manchego cheese.
 The caramelized onions, slightly sweet padrons and creamy manchego are an amazing combination.
 Especially when grilled over a charcoal fire.

 Recipe: Grilled Balsamic Onion and Padron Pizza

 - 1 large yellow onion, sliced very thin

 - olive oil

 - handful of padrons, stems removed and thinly sliced

 - 1/2 cup manchego cheese, sliced very thin, we use a vegetable peeler